• Skip to main content

 • 200 ml vegetable stock

-• Ready-made puff pastry (check it is vegan)
+• 180 g ready-rolled puff pastry check it is vegan

 Instructions

-• Heat a little olive oil in a pan, add shallots and cook gently until brown.
+• Peel and halve the shallots.
+Heat a little oil in a pan and cook gently until starting to soften.
 Reduce heat, add the garlic and cook for two more minutes.

-• Stir in the brown ale and 100ml of the stock.
-Cover, bring to the boil and simmer for 30 minutes.
+• Add the ale and vegetable stock.
+Cover, bring to the boil and simmer gently for 30 minutes, stirring occasionally.

-• Meanwhile, soak the porcini mushrooms in 200ml warm water for 20 minutes, drain (reserving the soaking liquor) and chop roughly.
-Add both the porcini and the soaking liquor to the pan.
+• Meanwhile, cover the porcini mushrooms in boiling water and soak for 20 minutes.
+Drain, (reserving the soaking liquid), and chop roughly.
+Add both the porcini and the soaking liquid to the pan.

 • Preheat the oven to 180ºC/350ºF/Gas Mark 4.